-2. If there is a question as to where to obtain service, write our consumer relations department below.
+2. If there is a question as to where to obtain service, call or write our consumer relations department at the toll-free number or address following:

 BROICH ENTERPRISES

 6440 City West Parkway Eden Prairie, MN 55344

 Product features or specifications as described or illustrated are subject to change without notice.
 All warranties are made by Broich Enterprises.
 This warranty applies only in the 50 states of the U.S.A. and Puerto Rico.